-U.S. housing starts fall; jobless claims hit 45-year low
+Cold weather chills U.S. homebuilding; jobless claims at 45-year low

-WASHINGTON (Reuters) - U.S. homebuilding fell more than expected in December, recording its biggest drop in just over a year, amid a steep decline in the construction of single-family housing units following two months of hefty gains.
+WASHINGTON (Reuters) - U.S. homebuilding fell more than expected in December, recording its biggest drop in just over a year, likely as unseasonably cold weather at the end of the month disrupted the construction of single-family housing units.

+The steep drop in groundbreaking activity probably will be temporary against the backdrop of a tightening labor market.
 Other data on Thursday showed the number of Americans filing for unemployment benefits dropped to a 45-year low last week.

-The decline in claims for jobless benefits, however, probably exaggerated the health of the labor market as data for seven states, including California, were estimated.
+“Housing starts were held down by the cold winter weather but should bounce back quickly in coming months as the country warms up from this recent cold spell,” said Chris Rupkey, chief economist at MUFG in New York.

-Housing starts decreased 8.2 percent to a seasonally adjusted annual rate of 1.192 million units, the Commerce Department said.
+Housing starts decreased 8.2 percent to a seasonally adjusted annual rate of 1.192 million units last month, the Commerce Department said.
 November’s sales pace was revised up to 1.299 million units from the previously reported 1.297 million units.

 The percentage drop for housing starts in December was the largest since November 2016.
-Economists polled by Reuters had forecast housing starts decreasing to a pace of 1.275 million units last month.
+Economists polled by Reuters had forecast housing starts declining to a pace of 1.275 million units last month.
 Homebuilding increased 2.4 percent to 1.202 million units in 2017, the highest level since 2007.
-December’s moderation in homebuilding is likely to be temporary amid strong demand for housing that is being driven by a robust labor market.

-Builders, however, continue to struggle with labor and land shortages as well as more expensive lumber.
-A survey on Wednesday showed confidence among homebuilders slipping from an 18-year high in January.
-Builders expected a dip in buyer traffic and sales over the next six months.
+Building permits edged down 0.1 percent to a rate of 1.302 million units in December, outpacing starts, which suggests a rebound in groundbreaking in the coming months.
+Building permits increased 4.7 percent to 1.263 million units in 2017, also the highest level since 2007.

+The PHLX housing index .HGX was trading higher after the data, outperforming a weaker U.S. stock market.
+Shares of Lennar Corp (LEN.N) rose 0.4 percent and those of PulteGroup (PHM.N) gained 1 percent.
+But shares of D.R.
+Horton (DHI.N), the nation’s largest homebuilder, fell 1.2 percent.

+The dollar .DXY was little changed against a basket of currencies and prices of U.S. Treasuries were trading lower.

+Despite December’s drop in housing starts, economists continued to believe that investment in homebuilding contributed to gross domestic product growth in the fourth quarter after being a drag for two straight quarters.

-Last month, single-family homebuilding, which accounts for the largest share of the housing market, tumbled 11.8 percent to a rate of 836,000 units as construction fell in the South, the Northeast and Midwest.
+Last month, single-family homebuilding, which accounts for the largest share of the housing market, tumbled 11.8 percent to a rate of 836,000 units as construction fell in the South, the Northeast and Midwest regions.
 Homebuilding was unchanged in the West.

-Starts for the volatile multi-family housing segment rose 1.4 percent to a rate of 356,000 units.
+Single-family home permits advanced 1.8 percent in December to their highest level since August 2007, suggesting an acceleration in groundbreaking on that segment of the housing sector was likely.
+Starts for the volatile multi-family segment rose 1.4 percent to a rate of 356,000 units.

-While building permits edged down 0.1 percent to a rate of 1.302 million units in December, they outpaced starts.
-That suggests homebuilding will rebound in the coming months.
+Single-family home completions surged 4.3 percent to a five-month high.
+The number of single-family units under construction was the highest since June 2008, which should help ease an acute shortage of properties on the market that is pushing up prices.

 In a separate report on Thursday, the Labor Department said initial claims for state unemployment benefits dropped 41,000 to a seasonally adjusted 220,000 for the week ended Jan.
 13, the lowest level since February 1973.

 Economists had forecast claims falling to 250,000 in the latest week.
-Claims had increased over the previous four weeks, with economists blaming difficulties adjusting the data for seasonal fluctuations around moving holidays and unseasonably cold weather.
+Claims had risen over the previous four weeks, with analysts blaming difficulties adjusting the data for seasonal fluctuations around moving holidays and the cold weather.

-The Labor Department said claims for California, Arkansas, Kentucky, Maine, Hawaii, Virginia and Wyoming were estimated.
+The Labor Department said claims for seven states and one territory were estimated last week.
 Government offices were closed on Monday for the Martin Luther King holiday.

-It also said claims-taking procedures continued to be disrupted in the Virgin Islands months after they were battered by Hurricanes Irma and Maria, while claims processing in Puerto Rico was still not back to normal.

 Last week marked the 150th straight week that claims remained below the 300,000 threshold, which is associated with a strong labor market.
 That is the longest such stretch since 1970, when the labor market was much smaller.